China backs away from price controls on basic drugs

 The official price caps and government-run bidding have forced prices down at the expense of quality, said Yu, with some companies cutting corners to supply at below-cost prices.

-For other essential medicines supplied under public health programs, local governments will remain in control of purchasing and distributing.
+For other essential medicines supplied under public health programmes, local governments will remain in control of purchasing and distributing.

 Alexander Ng, a Hong Kong-based principal at McKinsey & Co, a consulting firm, predicted bankruptcies among many small local pharmaceutical companies, partly due to price pressures.